microsoft/FluidFramework/docs/content/docs/advanced/compatibility.md

    ops and summaries.

 When making changes to the Fluid Framework repository, it is important to note when breaking changes are made to runtime-definitions which affect compatibilities between different version of data stores.
-At least we should ensure that our own container-level runtime code can load our own data-store-level runtime code at least 1 version back.
+We should ensure that our own container-level runtime code can load our own data-store-level runtime code at least 1 version back.

 Specific interfaces to monitor: